globalxolutions/Responsive-SCSS-eCSSential-Boilerplate/README.txt

 	4. eCSSential (https://github.com/scottjehl/eCSSential)

-At its root, the boilerplate is an amalgation of different techniques from equally brilliant and talented developers.
-Ryan and Dropseed Solutions thanks them for their tireless commitment to quality and openness.
+At its root, the boilerplate is an amalgation of brilliant techniques from equally brilliant and talented developers.
+Ryan and Dropseed Solutions thank them for their tireless commitment to quality and openness.
 They include:

 	1. 320 and Up (http://stuffandnonsense.co.uk/projects/320andup)